 Top off the day (and your trip) with a cruise on the Grand Lady Riverboat, a two-tier boat constructed in the style of the paddlewheel steamboats that served communities along the Grand River during the 1800s.
 Your narrated cruise will point out historic landings and town sites, and bar service is available.
 Open May through October, it’s a perfect cap to your Grand Rapids trip.

-If you’re visiting other times of the year, consider rounding out your trip with an evening of live music.
-There are 100+ music venues around town, ranging from intimate clubs to the mammoth Van Andel Arena.
-There’s a setting and music genre to appeal to every member of your group!
+You might also consider rounding out your trip with an evening of live music.
+There are 100+ music venues around town, ranging from intimate clubs to the mammoth Van Andel Arena to the outdoor riverfront Acrisure Amphitheater, opening in May 2026.

-For complimentary assistance planning your itinerary or making travel arrangements, contact Britny Avery, CTP.
+For complimentary assistance planning your itinerary or making travel arrangements, contact Lilly, she'd be happy to help!